 The Ground Beef is flavored with a spice that reminds me a little bit of Durkee’s.
 I have come to really appreciate the flavor, especially compared to the ground beef other restaurants have to offer.
 As much as I like avocado, I would say that version is the one that does not really bring out the best flavor of the gordita.
 Little Diner provides a small cup of red salsa that I also recommend to enhance the flavor.

 Green Enchiladas are one of the items I have come to appreciate most over the years, not because they are the best I have ever eaten but because they are unique in El Paso.
 Based largely on the style of enchiladas served in New Mexico, they provide a “chile fix” that is conveniently located for El Paso residents.
-I would compare Little Diner’s enchiladas to many served in Las Cruces, although Chope’s in La Mesa, New Mexico really sets the standard for all the others.
+I would compare Little Diner’s enchiladas to many served in Las Cruces, although Little Diner does not have the extreme spice level found in some of the New Mexico restaurants.
 The enchiladas are served flat, with the chile sauce overflowing onto the plate and the large chunks of green chile mixed with cheese on top.
 The traditional yellow cheese is used, I think largely as the most effective means to help cool down your mouth from the spicy chiles (the refried beans do a good job also).
 Personally I like to order the enchiladas without onions– I think they are too strong.
-The enchiladas used to be quite spicy, and perhaps are as spicy now (with the new ownership of the restaurant).
-They have always had an excellent flavor.
+The green enchiladas are probably the spiciest item you can get at Little Diner but they are less so than people would have found if there were here under the old ownership.
+For flavor I prefer the green enchiladas here over the red.

 The Chiles Rellenos are served without sauce on top– you are left to discern the flavors of the chile, the Muenster cheese melted inside, and the egg batter.
 These are the closest you can get in El Paso to the style of rellenos served at Chope’s in La Mesa, a few miles north in New Mexico’s Mesilla Valley.
 This is an instance where the “new” food has not really changed from the old one, and the chile relleno continues to be excellent as it was before.